-- Cast: Ian McKellen, Martin Freeman, Richard Armitage, Luke Evans, Andy Serkis, Cate Blanchett, Hugo Weaving, Benedict Cumberbatch, Stephen Fry, Lee Pace, Aidan Turner, Brian Blessed, James Nesbitt, Sylvester McCoy, Dean O'Gorman, John Callen, Peter Hambleton, Graham McTavish, Ken Stott, Dominic Keating, William Kircher, Stephen Hunter, Mark Hadlow, Jed Brophy, Adam Brown, Mikael Persbrandt, Conan Stevens, Jeffrey Thomas, Michael Mizrahi, Eric Vespe, Christopher Lee, Orlando Bloom, Ian Holm, Elijah Wood
+- Cast: Ian McKellen, Martin Freeman, Richard Armitage, Andy Serkis, Cate Blanchett, Hugo Weaving, Benedict Cumberbatch, Lee Pace, Aidan Turner, Brian Blessed, James Nesbitt, Sylvester McCoy, Dean O'Gorman, John Callen, Peter Hambleton, Graham McTavish, Ken Stott, Dominic Keating, William Kircher, Stephen Hunter, Mark Hadlow, Jed Brophy, Adam Brown, Mikael Persbrandt, Conan Stevens, Jeffrey Thomas, Michael Mizrahi, Eric Vespe, Christopher Lee, Ian Holm, Elijah Wood

 - Director: Peter Jackson

 - Writers: Fran Walsh, Philippa Boyens, Guillermo del Toro, Peter Jackson, J.R.R.
 Tolkien

 - Producers: Carolynne Cunningham, Peter Jackson, Fran Walsh